HURRICANE CENTRAL

 PUERTO VALLARTA'S NATURAL HURRICANE BARRIER

-Puerto Vallarta is in the tropics, which means tropical storms and even hurricanes are normal occurences throughout rainy season.
+Puerto Vallarta is in the tropics, which means tropical storms and even hurricanes are normal occurrences throughout rainy season.
 Luckily for visitors to the city, Puerto Vallarta has a couple of natural barriers which prevent storms from entering the city.
-The predominant wind pattern is from the SW, which causes approaching weather patterns to be weakened over Cabo Corriente.
+The predominant wind pattern is from the SW, which causes approaching weather patterns to be weakened over Cabo Corrientes.
 In addition, the Bay of Banderas acts as a natural buffer, keeping the storms out to sea instead of entering the city.
 As a result, Puerto Vallarta has the enviable position of being virtually hurricane-free all year round.

 HURRICANE CATEGORIES BY WIND SPEED